xpqz/documentation/dotnet-interface/docs/aplscript/creating-programs.md

 # Creating Programs (.exe) with APLScript

-The following examples, which illustrate how you can create an executable program (.exe) direct from an APLScript file, may be found in the directory samples\aplscript.
+The following examples, which illustrate how you can create an executable program (`.exe`) direct from an APLScript file, may be found in the directory `samples\aplscript`.

 ### A simple GUI example